-- .
-Instructors are responsible for ensuring that the content of the courses they teach is consistent with the course descriptions approved by the University Committee on Curriculum and the Academic Council.
-Instructors are also responsible for stating clearly to students in their classes the instructional objectives of each course at the beginning of each semester.
-It is expected that the class activities will be directed toward the fulfillment of these objectives and that the bases upon which student performance is evaluated will be consistent with these objectives. - 2.
-Instructors are responsible for informing students in their classes of the methods to be used in determining final course grades and of any special requirements of attendance which differ from the attendance policy of the University.
+- 2. Instructors are responsible for informing students in their classes of the methods to be used in determining final course grades and of any special requirements of attendance which differ from the attendance policy of the University.
 Course grades will be determined by the instructor's assessment of each student's individual performance, judged by standards of academic achievement. - 3.
 Examinations and other assignments submitted for grading during the semester should be returned with sufficient promptness to enhance the learning experience.
 Unclaimed final examination answers will be retained by the instructor for at least one semester so that they may be reviewed by students who desire to do so.
 Examination questions are an integral part of course materials, and the decision whether to allow their retention by students is the responsibility of the instructor.
 Term papers and other comparable projects are the property of students who prepare them.
 They should be returned to students who ask for them and those which are not returned should be retained by the instructor for at least one semester.
 Instructors who desire to retain a copy for their own files should state their intention to do so in order that students may prepare additional copies for themselves. - 4.
 Instructors are expected to meet their classes regularly and at scheduled times.
-Instructors will notify their units if they are to be absent and if appropriate arrangements have not been made so that suitable action may be taken by the unit if necessary. - 5.
-Instructors of courses in which assistants are authorized to perform teaching or grading functions shall be responsible for acquainting such individuals with the provisions of this Code and for monitoring their compliance. - 6.
+Instructors will notify their units if they are to be absent and if appropriate arrangements have not been made so that suitable action may be taken by the unit if necessary. - Instructors of courses in which assistants are authorized to perform teaching or grading functions shall be responsible for acquainting such individuals with the provisions of this Code and for monitoring their compliance. - 6.
 Instructors are expected to schedule and keep a reasonable number of office hours for student conferences.
 Office hours should be scheduled at times convenient to both students and instructors with the additional option of prearranged appointments for students when there are schedule conflicts.
-The minimum number of office hours is to be agreed upon by the teaching unit, and specific times should be a matter of common knowledge.

-7. Instructors who are responsible for academic advising are expected to be in their offices at appropriate hours during advising and enrollment periods.
+The minimum number of office hours is to be agreed upon by the teaching unit, and specific times should be a matter of common knowledge. - 7.
+Instructors who are responsible for academic advising are expected to be in their offices at appropriate hours during advising and enrollment periods.
 Arrangements shall also be made for advising during registration.